Summer Workshop

 When:

-This virtual workshop is a must-have for all new and current educators responsible for teaching about the Holocaust in their classrooms since Act 30 took effect.
+This workshop is a must-have for all new and current educators responsible for teaching about the Holocaust in their classrooms since Act 30 took effect.
 Hosted by the Nathan & Esther Pelz Holocaust Education Resource Center in partnership with the Wisconsin Department of Public Instruction.

 What to Expect: